mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 # When tracking moving subjects with PTZ cameras, motion blur may make human detection and pose estimation difficult.
 What approaches do you envision to handle this issue?

+* Camera hardware: high-framerates, good lighting, and low exposure can mitigate impacts of blur and effects of rapid motion
+* Outputs and resolution: We plan to focus on pose reconstruction over the proposed timeline
+* Experiment design: prototype with slower moving subjects
 * Camera control and smooth trajectories, modeling control and blur interactions, modeling intrinsics and blur
 * CV: Image processing techniques that account for blur or segment blurred vs non-blurred regions, learned models may fill in gaps or constrain based on feasible motion
-* Experiment design: prototype with slower moving subjects
-* Camera hardware: high-framerates, good lighting, and low exposure can mitigate impacts of blur and effects of rapid motion
-* Outputs and resolution: We plan to focus on pose reconstruction over the proposed timeline
+* Only experiments will address blur (likely not sim)

+Fundamentally, motion blur is a product of relative motion of a scene relative to the camera over the duration of the exposure of a frame.
+Impacts of motion blur can be mitigated by reducing exposure duration, reducing relative motion, or by building systems that are robust to motion blur.
+From the perspective of markerless motion capture with PTZ cameras, we could consider impacts of motion blur at several location in the design and evaluation of a system.

+The scene and hardware will have significant impacts.
+A brightly lit scene and lenses with large apertures would enable reduction in exposure time.
+So, bright lighting at a sporting event or appropriate choice of camera equipment could each serve to mitigate adverse impacts of motion blur when filming and reconstructing motions of quickly-moving athletes.

+Some of our choices would seek to sidestep challenges related to motion blur and imaging more broadly during initial phases of prototyping and evaluation.

+For example, the severity of impacts of motion blur depend on the nature and resolution of the output of the markerless motion capture system.
+This provides one reason for our focus on 3D skeletal reconstruction for the duration of the proposed work---we expect that skeletal reconstructions would be less impacted by motion blur or other aberrations than, for example, dense reconstruction of surfaces.

+Likewise, we can mitigate blur trivially by designing laboratory and field experiments where cameras and subjects move at low or limited velocities.
+Thus, motion blur would not prevent us from validating our basic approach.
+Nor would limit the size of capture volumes when performing field experiments.

+On the other hand, laboratory and field experiments may provide the first point in the process of evaluation and development where we would encounter motion blur and be able evaluate impacts of motion blur on system performance.
+Simulations experiments may not feature motion blur or other effects unless we specifically seek out or develop simulation tools that model motion blur or other effects.
+In this sense, motion blur is a challenge that motivates physical experiments and photorealistic simulation.

 # Please clarify the assumed input parameters and the range of variables to be optimized in your method.
 Beyond camera orientation and focal length, would camera positions or the number of cameras also be within the optimization scope?